Stem Cell Therapy for Crohn’s Disease

 Stem cells are produced in our bodies to help heal and regenerate injured or unhealthy tissue.
 They also secrete substances that decrease inflammation in the body.
 In autoimmune conditions there is an imbalance in the inhibitory part of the immune system.
 The immune system becomes overactive which causes ongoing inflammation.
 Stem cells help to bring the immune system back into balance, resulting in less inflammation.
 They are also anti-microbial which is important in treating IBD.
 Stem cells facilitate the healing and replacement of injured tissue with strong healthy tissue.
 Stem cells have the ability to migrate to areas of injury where they will begin secreating valuable proteins to start the repair process.
 For more information on how stem cells work visit our FAQ page.

 There are 3 sources of stem cells, umbilical, bone, and adipose tissue.
 The infusions we administer to our patients come from umbilical cord wharton’s jelly which has been shown to contain the most concentrated amount of mesenchymal stem cells.
 When getting an IV for stem cells, the safest and most effective source is umbilical cord.
 Stem cells sourced from the patient’s adipose tissue is not safe due to risk of infection, and there is no guarantee of number or viability of stem cells.
 Stem cells sourced from a patient’s bone marrow and adipose tissue are large in size which increases the risk for pulmonary blockages.
 Umbilical cord stem cells are superior and much safer for the lungs.
 They respond stongly to cytokine signaling from injured tissue.
 This is what makes them great for a systemic IV.
 They are small in size, immunopriveledged, and do not have the risk of causing pulmonary blockages.
 We offer the high number of stem cells needed for optimal results when administered for intravenous use.
 No need to travel abroad for this type of treatment.

 What Results Can I expect for Crohn’s Disease?

-The treatment is quick and simple, and for most patients one treatment is sufficient.
+The treatment is quick and simple.
 To schedule a complimentary consult call 480-334-8278 or go to click here to have the doctor contact you for more information.